pocha/site.github.com/solo-world-trip/README.md

 layout: page
 title: London to India solo motorcycle trip [2023]
 description: >
-  Solo motorcycle trip from London to India via Europe, Nordic, Turkey, Georgia, Russia, Kazakhstan, Tajikistan, Kyrgyzstan, China & Nepal
+  Solo motorcycle trip from London to India via Europe, Nordic, Turkey, Georgia, Russia, Kazakhstan, Tajikistan, Kyrgyzstan, China & Nepal.
+At the time of writing the post, I have covered 22,000 kms in around 5 months (150 days).
 last_modified_at: 2018-08-03
 no_link_title: false
 no_excerpt: false